Starting a Roth IRA Is Easier Than It Seems

 - What is the deadline for opening a Roth IRA?

 Most people are eligible to start a Roth IRA.
-But your eligibility for a Roth IRA may be affected by your income.
+But your eligibility for a Roth IRA may be limited by your income.
 If you earn too much, you may not be able to contribute.
-The chart below shows the limits for 2016.
+The chart below shows the limits for 2017.

-For 2016, you can contribute $5,500, in total, to all your IRAs.
-You can contribute $6,500 if you are older than 50.
+For 2017, you can contribute $5,500, in total, to all your IRAs.
+You can contribute $6,500 if you are 50 or older.
 The contribution limits for IRAs typically change every year.

 |If your filing status is …||And your modified AGI is …||Then you can contribute ...|